logaretm/vee-validate/docs/guide/components/validation-provider.md

 | validate| `(e: any) => Promise`      | A function that is used as an event handler to trigger validation.
 Useful for fields that do not use v-model. |
 | reset   | `() => void`               | A function that resets the validation state on the provider.        |

-Since slot scopes can take advantage of ES6 destructing; you can opt-in for any of those properties and pass down to your slot template as you see fit.
+Since slot scopes can take advantage of ES6 destructing, you can opt-in for any of those properties and pass down to your slot template as you see fit.
 The example above only needed the `errors` array.

 ## Examples